dockstore/dockstore-documentation/docs/advanced-topics/legacy/legacy-getting-started-with-cwl.rst

         ramMin: 4092 # the process requires at least 4G of RAM
         outdirMin: 512000

-This may or may not be honoured by the executor calling this CWL, but at least it gives you a place to declare computational requirements.
+This may or may not be honoured by the tool calling this CWL, but at least it gives you a place to declare computational requirements.

 ::